Eating with the Ecosystem is a small nonprofit with a unique mission: to promote a place-based approach to sustaining New England's wild seafood.

 Our first event is a webinar with the Local Catch Network (January 23rd at 1 pm EST) where we will present conclusions from our research and hear from other businesses on their adaptive strategies and barriers to accessing new, sustainable species.
 You won’t want to miss the opportunity to learn and shape our roadmap!
 Sign up for the event below.

-What: It’s our favorite event of the year!
-Join Eating with the Ecosystem for a fabulous seafood extravaganza.
+The Annual Community Seafood Dinner is a great opportunity to support Eating with the Ecosystem, a New England based non-profit, while enjoying a medley of local seafood with fellow seafood lovers, fishermen, and other members of our community!
 Spearheaded by one of Eating with the Ecosystem's founding board members and lifelong Pt.
-Judith Fisherman, Rodman Sykes, each dinner acts as a fundraiser for Eating with the Ecosystem and welcomes attendees for a multi-course meal that relies on a broad network of volunteers and donor fishermen to catch, prepare, and serve what has been caught THAT week - focusing specifically on less well known and underutilized species.
+Judith Fisherman, Rodman Sykes, each dinner acts as a fundraiser for Eating with the Ecosystem.
+We welcome attendees for a multi-course meal that relies on a broad network of volunteers and donor fishermen to catch and prepare seasonal local fish and shellfish - focusing specifically on less well-known and underutilized species.

-Come celebrate our local, seasonal, seafood bounty!
+Celebrate our local seasonal seafood bounty!
 Bring some friends, and make some new ones!
 Proceeds from the event benefit Eating with the Ecosystem's ongoing work towards a place-based approach to sustaining New England's wild seafood!